Born Albert William Simmons

 Lady Gaga has a team of costume designers but Al Simmons was born this way (Home For The Holidays at MTYP)

-The Winnipeg Symphony Orchestra honours Al Simmons at its annual Spring Achievement Awards Dinner.
+The Winnipeg Symphony Orchestra awards Al The Golden Baton for artistic achievement at its annual Spring Achievement Awards Dinner.

 Al decides his name needs more ink so he gets some piercings.